‘ACOTAR’ TV Show Alert! New Update About Sarah J. Maas Adaptation Revealed

 What is the status of the ACOTAR TV Show?

-However, the future of the series remains uncertain.
+With both TVLine and Deadline reporting that the ACOTAR TV series was not moving forward at Hulu and 20th Television, it doesn’t yet have a new home.
 Maas deleted all mentions of the TV show from her Instagram in the summer of 2023, and Moore confirmed to Entertainment Weekly in July 2024 that he was no longer working on the series.
-That means that 20th Century needs to find new executive producers to create scripts and cast the show before they can go into pre-production.

-Maas was seen having dinner with Margot Robbie, which fueled speculation that Robbie or her LuckyChap production company could be involved.
+In March 2024, Maas was seen grabbing coffee with Margot Robbie, which fueled speculation that Robbie or her LuckyChap production company could be involved.
 The Barbie star is a huge fan of Maas’ books.
-“I think ACOTAR was my like way in, so that’s always [my favorite], I don’t know—it’s tough.
-I really couldn’t say—God, it’s like picking a favorite child.
+“I think ACOTAR was my like way in, so that’s always [my favorite], I don’t know — it’s tough.
+I really couldn’t say — god, it’s like picking a favorite child.
 They’re all perfect,” she told Harper’s Bazaar.

 Who has been cast in the ACOTAR TV show?